Sever - Dynamic GUI Editor

 Save changes

-For saving, the functions save and save all are available in the menu bar and in the file menu under File.
+To save, use the Save and Save All functions available in the menu bar and in the File menu.

 Controls